emoral435/swole-goal/.github/PULL_REQUEST_TEMPLATE/frontend.md

 Checklist

-Code is properly formatted
+[ ] Lint ran?

-Sign-off message is added to all commits
+[ ] Sign-off message is added to all commits?

-[ ] Tests (unit, integration, api and/or acceptance) are included
+[ ] Tests (unit, integration, api and/or acceptance) are included?

-[ ] Screenshots before/after for front-end changes
+[ ] Screenshots before/after for front-end changes?

-[ ] Documentation (manuals or wiki) has been updated or is not required
+[ ] Documentation (manuals or wiki) has been updated or is not required?